The Ultimate Guide to Travelling by Bus in New Zealand

 Throughout each day that you travel on the bus (as opposed to the days that you hop off and do your own thing), there will be plenty of toilet/refreshment stops, short walks, photo stops, supermarkets and more.
 Clipboards will go around the bus to sign up to accommodation choices and activity choices (if any) that you want the driver to book and organise for you.

-Accommodation is usually hostels with communal kitchen and lounge facilities.
-You pay for your accommodation and activities on arrival to said accommodation or activity.
+Accommodations are usually hostels with a communal kitchen and lounge facilities.
+You pay for your accommodation and activities on arrival to the accommodation or activity.
 Because meals are not included, you have the choice to eat out (if available) or cook in the hostel kitchen with food you would have bought at the supermarket stops.

 - It can get quite expensive by paying as you go.
-You need to be quite strict on yourself on what activities to be involved in if you are on a tight budget.
+You need to be quite strict on yourself on what activities to do if you are on a tight budget – check out our advice in How to Budget for a Hop-On Hop-Off Bus Trip Around New Zealand

-- The term & conditions of travel can be a little cloudy with some locations not allowing you to hop off, as well as their “unlimited travel” policy.
+- The term and conditions of travel can be a little cloudy, for instance, the “unlimited travel” policy and there are some locations you can’t “hop off”.
 That is explained more in the video over on our What is the Difference Between Stray and Kiwi Experience page.

-- During the busy summer season, it can be hard to get yourself booked onto the next available bus when buses are full or book extra nights in accommodation more spontaneously.
+- During the busy summer season, it can be hard to get yourself booked onto the next available bus when buses are full and book extra nights in accommodation on the spot.

 Other Buses in New Zealand